 Many of our current students have told us how useful they found VetCam in making their university choices.

 We are pleased to be able to offer a number of bursary-funded places, which will cover the course cost.
 These bursaries are available to students who come from households with an income below £42,620.
 We will also consider past academic performance and future potential, as well as any educational disadvantages that potential attendees may face.
 The student’s school will need to complete an application form – please ask your Careers Adviser, Head of Sixth Form, or other member of staff to contact Katheryn Ayres at email@example.com to request an application form.
 The potential awardee will also be asked to submit a short personal statement.
 In addition to covering course costs, we may also be able to contribute to successful awardees’ travel costs to and from Cambridge.
-(If you are applying for a bursary, you do not need to go through the booking process at the above web link.)
+Although the course is fully booked online, we would still welcome applications for bursary-funded places until 30th January.

 to view the programme for the 2016 event - the event this year will be very similar.